tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 or similar.

+- `fw/defaultapp`: Immediately resets the TKey with the intention to start an app from the client, replicating the behaviour of earlier generations.
 - `fw/testapp`: Runs through a couple of tests that are now impossible to do in the `testfw`.
 - `fw/reset_test`: Interactively test different reset scenarios.